Tokyo Travel 101: Narita of Haneda Airport?

 First things first, what’s the difference between Narita and Haneda airports?
 A lot of the time when traveling to Japan, you can’t really help which airport you fly into.
 But, if you can, it’s good to know the difference.

 I’ve never visited a city before where I felt quite so opinionated about the two different airports.
 In some ways, it’s like I almost subconsciously think of Narita and Haneda as two different people with different personalities.
-Here’s my perceived differences between the two airports and which one I personally prefer at the bottom of the post.
+Here are my perceived differences between the two airports and which one I personally prefer at the bottom of the post.

 Watch: Top 10 Souvenirs to Buy at Narita Airport